NREL/floris/docs/examples.md

 Plot power and thrust curves for each turbine type included in the turbine library.
 Additionally, plot the losses due to yaw.

-### 18b_compare_turbines.py
-Plots the primary turbine characteristics for each of the turbines in FLORIS `turbine_library`.
-Additionally, this demonstrates how a user can further interact with turbine configuration files in both the internal turbine library and a user provided turbine library.

 ### 19_streamlit_demo.py
 Creates a Streamlit dashboard to quickly modify the layout and atmospheric conditions of a wind farm.